vatsalsinghkv/vatsalsinghkv/README.md

 <h2>About Me</h2>

-- 👩🏻‍💻 I am a final year Computer Science Undergraduate at **[Shaheed Sukhdev College of Business Studeis, University of Delhi](https://sscbs.du.ac.in/)**
+- 👩🏻‍💻 I am a first year Computer Science Postgraduate (MCA) at **[Banaras Hindu University](https://www.bhuonline.in/)**
 - ☀️ Contributing to **[open-source projects](https://github.com/pulls?q=author%3Avatsalsinghkv+is%3Apr+)** (Open Source is always fun)
-- 🏃 In absolute love with **ReactJs & NextJs** and building web applications with it
+- 🏃 In absolute love with **ReactJs & NextJs with TypeScript & TailwindCSS** and building web applications with it
-- 📖 I’m currently learning **Unit Testing & Data Structures and Algorithms**
+- 📖 I’m currently learning **Mobile Development with React Native & Data Structures and Algorithms**

 <h2>Domain of interests</h2>